Improving Noisy Student Training on Non-target Domain Data for Automatic Speech Recognition: Experiments and results

 \subsection{Datasets and domain description}

 We evaluate our proposed data selection strategy on the following three datasets: AISHELL-1, AISHELL-2 and WenetSpeech.
-AISHELL-1 is a 178 hour open-sourced Mandarin speech corpus, with strictly annotated and inspected transcriptions which mainly covers 5 topics of Finance, Technology, Sports, Entertainments and News.
-AISHELL-2 consists of 1k hour Mandarin speech with the same device and recording environment settings as AISHELL-1.
-The major topics of these two datasets are similar.
-WenetSpeech has 10k hour speech where transcripts are generated by OCR on video data from Youtube and Podcast, which lacks inspection and accuracy.
+AISHELL-1 is a 178-hour open-sourced Mandarin speech corpus, with strictly annotated and inspected transcriptions which mainly covers 5 topics of Finance, Technology, Sports, Entertainments and News.
+AISHELL-2 consists of 1k hours of Mandarin speech with the same device and recording environment settings as AISHELL-1.
+The major topics of these two datasets are similar, but the transcripts and audios of the test set are different.
+WenetSpeech has 10k hours of speech where transcripts are generated by OCR on video data from Youtube and Podcast, which lacks inspection and accuracy.
 Domains are diverse and mostly consists of Drama, Variety show and Audio books.